Analysts expect to see significant changes this April with the US economy, inflation, and mortgage rates.

-Summary: If you’re a homebuyer looking to make a home purchase in Washington State in 2019, there are a few things you should know first before you take the leap.
+If you’re a homebuyer looking to make a home purchase in Washington State in 2021, there are a few things you should know first before you take the leap.
 This article will go over some important things all homebuyers in Washington should know.

-Do you plan to buy a home in Washington State in 2019 or 2020?
+Do you plan to buy a home in Washington State in 2021?
 If so, you’ll want to bring yourself up to speed on current real estate conditions.
 Because a lot has changed over the last couple of years.
-Here are five things you should know before buying a home in Washington State in 2019 and 2020.
+Here are five things you should know before buying a home in Washington State in 2021.

-Home buyers who purchase a home in Washington State in 2019 or 2020 will likely be able to take advantage of lower mortgage rates compared to buyers who bought in 2018 and even earlier this year.
+Home buyers who purchase a home in Washington State in 2021 will likely be able to take advantage of lower mortgage rates compared to buyers who bought in 2020 and even earlier this year.
 Over the last few months, mortgage rates have been on a steady decline.

-According to the weekly market survey conducted by Freddie Mac, the average rate for a 30-year fixed mortgage loan declined to 3.64% after the highest one-week surge in almost a year over the last week of September 2019.
-So we are going into 2020 with lower rates across the board.
-This will be a good thing for anyone buying a home in Washington State in 2019 or 2020.
+According to the weekly market survey conducted by Freddie Mac, the average rate for a 30-year fixed mortgage loan declined to 2.97% as of the last week of February 2021.
+So we are continuing into 2021 with lower rates across the board.
+This will be a good thing for anyone buying a home in Washington State in 2021.

 Side note: Sammamish Mortgage offers highly competitive rates on a variety of mortgage loan products.
 Contact us today for a free quote.

-In nearly every city in Washington State, home prices rose steadily during 2018 and 2019.
-Certain markets have been particularly hot over the past few months, including Tacoma and Federal Way, while traditionally-hot markets like Seattle have cooled over the same time period.
-Affordability continues to be a concern for anyone buying a home in Washington State in 2019 or 2020.
+In nearly every city in Washington State, home prices rose steadily during 2020.
+Certain markets have been particularly hot over the past few months, including Seattle, Tacoma and Federal Way.
+Seattle’s home prices are expected to continue rising this year.
+Affordability continues to be a concern for anyone buying a home in Washington State in 2021.

-Earlier this year, a report by the real estate research company Zillow showed that home prices in Washington have risen 4.8% over the past year, painting the picture of a hot market.
-So those who buy a home in 2019 and 2020 will encounter higher housing costs than those who purchased in the past.
+Earlier this year, a report by the real estate research company Zillow showed that home prices in Washington have risen 12.7% over the past year, painting the picture of a hot market.
+So those who buy a home in 2021 will encounter higher housing costs than those who purchased in the past.

 3. Loan limits have gone up, in response to rising home values.

-Rising home prices often lead to higher loan limits, and that’s exactly what will happen next year.
-Federal housing officials recently announced they will raise the maximum loan limits for conventional, FHA and VA loans.
-This will apply to anyone buying a home in Washington State in 2020, as the change takes effect in January.
+Rising home prices often lead to higher loan limits, and that’s exactly what has happened this year.
+Federal housing officials announced near the end of 2020 that they have increased the maximum loan limits for conventional, FHA and VA loans for 2021.
+This will apply to anyone buying a home in Washington State in 2021, as the change have taken effect as of January 1, 2021.